BananaAcid/VeraCrypt-Cmd/Readme.md

 - `/x` get extended infos: letter, truecryptMode, diskLength, volumeLabel, volumeName
 - `/text` is the default, generate user readable output
-- `/json` sets the output generate JSON
+- `/json` sets the output to generate JSON, no info header
-- `/csv` sets the output to generate properly escaped CSV
+- `/csv` sets the output to generate properly escaped CSV, no info header

 _truecryptMode_: if vera crypt loaded a TrueCrypt container in compatibility mode